davmcgregor/Makers_Portfolio/README.md

 ### Skills learnt

-* Use high-quality TDD processes to build a rails project in a team
+* Use high-quality TDD processes to build a rails project as a team
-* Plan and distribute work  the team effectively as a team on Github
+* Work effectively across multiple git branches
 * Setup Travis CI and Heroku to deploy code to production

 ## <a name="week10">Week 10 - Tech Tests</a>